Soap showers are required before entering the pool, especially by those coming off the patio where oils are being used.

 Band-Aids should be removed before entering the pool.

-If there are more than two swimmers sharing a lap lane, then laps should be swum in a circle.
+If there are more than two swimmers sharing a lap lane, then circle swimming should be done.

 Profanity, fighting, any other inappropriate behavior (including intimate contact) will not be tolerated.
 In addition, patrons should treat each other and the staff with courtesy.